 Students experiencing difficulties in their learning and academic performance due to the functional limitations of their disability are encouraged to book a confidential appointment with the Accessibility Specialist.

-- New Students must self-identify and register with the Accessibility Office at the beginning of the semester as early as possible to access appropriate services. - Current Students must renew their plans as early as possible to have active accommodations in place.
+- New students must self-identify and register with Accessibility Services at the beginning of the semester or as early as possible to access appropriate services. - Current students must renew their plans every semester to have active accommodations in place.